.png)

 Raised by Moonshiners in the foothills of the Ozark Mountains, Rusty learned to play the drums by banging on pieces of his parent's copper still and half-empty whiskey barrels.
 But, as he approached his early teens, he felt the calling of the sea and knew he must leave behind his miserable Missouri roots.
 So, he hitch-hiked his way West to greet the Pacific Ocean.

-He ended up in Cardiff Reef, San Diego and spent several months as a beach bum, hanging with the surfers and sleeping on the sand - but he quickly discovered that his fair skin did not agree at all with the harsh rays of Californian sun.
+He landed up in Cardiff Reef, San Diego and spent several months as a beach bum, hanging with the surfers and sleeping on the sand - but he quickly discovered that his fair skinned Scottish DNA did not agree at all with the harsh rays of Californian sun.
 His constantly sunburned complexion earned him the nickname "Red".
-Though he craved the salty seafarer lifestyle but could not abide much sunshine - naturally, he settled in Seattle.
-He has been rocking among the yachts ever since.
+Though he craved the salty seafarer lifestyle, but could not abide an abundance of sunshine - naturally, he settled in Seattle.
+Rusty has been rocking among the yachts ever since.

 Ignacio "NACHO" Wurlitzer